 Develop a list of keyword terms or phrases that represent your niche well.
 These terms will come in handy every time you create pins!

 Your first introduction to Pinterest users is your profile name.
+This is a premium location to incorporate Pinterest SEO tactics.
 I promise you it pays to make the most of this real estate!
 This is your first opportunity to promote yourself and let people know what your account is all about.

 Whether you’re using a business name like “Heart My Life” or basing your account and branding on your personal name, don’t be afraid to use some keywords in this area if you have extra room.
 Those keywords may help you get found in searches for profiles that focus on specific topics.If you use proper keywording and SEO tactics on Pinterest, you can get your pins in front of a HUGE audience almost immediately.
 Click To Tweet